DrGlaucous/G3/README.md

 *The following is in markdown format.
-See the original files on thingiverse at https://www.thingiverse.com/thing:4595035/ and on github (*
+See the original files on thingiverse at https://www.thingiverse.com/thing:4595035/ and on github at https://github.com/DrGlaucous/G3/*
 **Important note:**
 This design is definitely still in its early stages.
 Files and documentation should be expected to change at any time.
 *